glyfish/glyfish.github.io/_posts/2018-08-08-discrete_state_markov_chain_equilibrium.md

 \end{gathered} \ \ \ \ \ (3).
 {% endkatex %}

-To determine the equilibrium solution of the distribution of Markov Chain states,
+To determine the equilibrium solution of the distribution of states,
 {% katex %}\{x_1,\ x_2,\ldots,\ x_N\}{% endkatex %}, the distribution time variability must be determined.
 Begin by considering an arbitrary distribution at {% katex %}t=0{% endkatex %}, which can be written as a column vector,